Antfield-Creations/fafa-vae/journal/README.md

 I took a look at
 the [`standardize`](https://github.com/keras-team/keras-preprocessing/blob/master/keras_preprocessing/image/image_data_generator.py#L707)
-methond from Keras and took their method of sample-wise normalization to apply to my images.
+method from Keras and took their method of sample-wise normalization to apply to my images.
 At least this produced intelligible reconstructions from previous runs.
 Phew, at least the epoch callback function produces FAFA-like images again!
 The loss is still significantly lower than on the standard Keras scaling image preprocessor functions, the gains in quality cannot be explained away just by having more "blank" image data from the padding.
 The padding is quite